 Hoyas ride hot shooting to 86-79 upset of No. 15 Creighton

+OMAHA, Neb. — Georgetown followed up what had been its biggest win of the season with an even bigger one.

-OMAHA, Neb.
-(AP) — Jahvon Blair scored 22 points to lead four Georgetown players in double figures, and the Hoyas used their best shooting in weeks to build a big lead and beat No. 15 Creighton 86-79 on Wednesday night.
+Jahvon Blair scored 22 points to lead four Hoyas in double figures, and Georgetown used its best shooting in weeks to build a quick lead and beat No. 15 Creighton 86-79 on Wednesday night.

+The Hoyas’ win, which came four nights after they rallied from a 15-point deficit to beat Providence 73-72, was their first on the road this season.
+Creighton was the highest-ranked opponent coach Patrick Ewing has beaten in his four seasons.

+“I’m not sure if it was my best win, but I loved it,” Ewing said.
+“We beat a ranked team, a great team, and they’re very well-coached and we didn’t back down.
+They made runs at us but we didn’t let go of the rope.
+We kept on fighting and were able to come away with a huge win on the road.”

-Georgetown (5-8, 3-5 Big East), a 13-point underdog, won its second straight after a three-week layoff because of a COVID-19 outbreak.
-The Hoyas won for the first time in five road games and beat the Bluejays at CHI Health Center for the first time in six tries.
+Georgetown (5-8, 3-5 Big East), a 13-point underdog, was playing its second game following a three-week layoff because of a COVID-19 outbreak.
+The break allowed the Hoyas to reset their season after a 2-8 start.

+“I thought everybody did something positive to help us win, and hopefully this will be a signature win for us,” Ewing said.
+“One of the things I talked to them about before the game is we had a great game versus Providence and we needed to continue to build on that, and I think we did that tonight.”

-Creighton (13-5, 9-4) came in off three straight wins, but the Bluejays were not sharp in any of them.
-They turned in another unpolished performance, and this time they couldn't overcome it.
+Creighton (13-5, 9-4) had won three straight, but the Bluejays were not sharp in any of them.
+They turned in another unpolished performance, and this time they couldn’t overcome it.

+“We self-destructed,” Bluejays coach Greg McDermott said.
+“We had 15 turnovers.
+We don’t turn it over, and Georgetown isn’t a team that forces a lot of turnovers.
+We didn’t have an answer for them defensively.
+We’ve been a pretty good team defensively and tonight that wasn’t the case.”

 Blair made five 3-pointers, the biggest coming with 1:34 left when he banked one in from the wing as the shot clock was about to expire.
 That put the Hoyas up 79-70.